wormholer/KAP-manual/en/quickstart/quickstart_cdh.en.md

 ## Execute SQL

-When the cube is built successfully, at the **Insight** page, thress sample hive tables would be shown at the left panel.
+When the cube is built successfully, at the **Insight** page, three sample hive tables would be shown at the left panel.
 User could input query statements against these tables.
 For example:

 ```sql
 select part_dt, sum(price) as total_selled, count(distinct seller_id) as sellers from kylin_sales group by part_dt order by part_dt